Ever wondered how many people use the internet?

-A malicious botnet is a network of computers that are created for several purposes like spreading viruses, crashing web servers carrying out Denial of Service (DoS) attack or sending email spams.
+A malicious botnet is a network of computers that are created for several purposes like spreading viruses, crashing web servers carrying out Denial of Service (DoS) attack, or sending email spam.

-Malware that replicates itself to infect a computer, its resources, and all systems connected to it.
+A Malware that can replicate itself to infect a computer, its resources, and all systems connected to it.

 Historical Cybersecurity Attacks

 Now that you’re a little equipped with the nitty-gritty details of the field let’s see a few of those in action.
 The purpose of this section is to help you analyze how critical a cybersecurity attack can be and what outcomes it holds.

 Other than Equifax, here’s a list of some of the most prominent cybersecurity attacks from the 21st century:

 In 2016, Yahoo admitted to one of the most severe data breaches ever recorded.
 Personal information, telephone numbers, email addresses, and names of more than 3 million users were part of this breach.

 Yahoo suffered a massive loss in terms of its sale to Verizon.
 In the final deal, Yahoo reported a loss of $350 million as a result of this data breach.

 In 2018, Marriott Group reported a similar data breach, which resulted in a theft of 500 million user’s data from 2014 to 2018.
 Personal information, as well as credit card information, was part of the user’s data.
 The premier multinational company paid a fine of $123 million.

 In 2013, Target suffered from a data breach as well.
 The breach contained the personal information as well as credit or debit card information of 110 million users.